Bug Out Bag

 Make sure you have a pair of broken-in hiking boots or sneakers available.
 This will allow you to just grab your bag and change out your shoes.
 If something happens on your way home from work, you don’t want to be stuck walking around in dress shoes.

-The original Merrell Moab Mids are still among my favorite hiking boots.
+These boots are still among my favorite hiking boots.
 They provide a lot of support without being overly heavy or restrictive.

 Issues with your feet can stop you faster than almost any other type of injury.
 Go hiking in the shoes that you plan to wear when you’re carrying your bag.
 If you have problems with no weight on, you’re definitely going to have problems in a bug out situation.

 Gear Aid Tenacious Tape would be a great addition to any bug out bag.
 It’s an interesting product that could come in handy in a pinch.
-It’s specifically designed to seal leaks, rips, and tears in rubber, nylon, canvas and synthetic materials.
+It’s specifically designed to seal leaks, rips, and tears in rubber, nylon, and synthetic materials.

 Some of the lighter packs out there can tear pretty easily under hard use.
 If you’re using one of these, this repair tape would make a lot of sense.